LingtaoSu/SoyMeta/README.md

 # Adversarial Deconfounding Autoencoder for Batch Correction
 ## Introduced by Paul G. Allen School of Computer Science & Engineering, University of Washington, Seattle
-The ADAE (Adversarial Deconfounding AutoEncoder) approach to deconfound the gene expression latent spaces.
+The AD-AE (Adversarial Deconfounding AutoEncoder) approach to deconfound the gene expression latent spaces.
 The model consists of two neural networks: (i) an autoencoder to generate an embedding that can successfully reconstruct the original measurements and (ii) an adversary that is trained to predict the confounder from the embedding.
 The idea is to jointly train the networks to generate embeddings that can encode as much information as possible while not being able to predict the confounders.
 By applying AD-AE to two distinct gene expression datasets, we show that our model can (1) generate embeddings that do not encode confounder information, (2) conserve the biological signals present in the original space, and (3) generalize successfully across different confounder domains.
 We demonstrate that AD-AE can outperform standard autoencoder as well as other deconfounding approaches.<br>
 ![](https://github.com/LingtaoSu/SoyMeta/blob/master/Pipeline.jpg)